ucldc/nuxeo-extent-stats/README.md

 You can use the `compose-dev.yaml` file to test out the docker files locally.
 Make sure your AWS env vars are set.

-Login to ECR public so that you can pull the python image:
+Log into ECR public so that you can pull the python image:

 ```
 aws ecr-public get-login-password --region us-east-1 | docker login --username AWS --password-stdin public.ecr.aws